 He was a driving force behind the formation of the U.S. Pastry Team (Club Coupe du Monde Team USA), contributing to its inception and nurturing its growth.
 In the late 1980s, MOF Chef Gabriel Paillasson, the founder and director of the Coupe du Monde de la Pâtisserie, asked Mesnier to establish a U.S. team.

-Chef Roland Mesnier, former White House pastry chef, recognized the potential of American pastry chefs to shine on the world stage and played a pivotal role in organizing the first U.S. team for the inaugural Coupe du Monde de la Pâtisserie in 1989.
+Chef Roland Mesnier, who was the former White House pastry chef for 24 years, recognized the potential of American pastry chefs to shine on the world stage and played a pivotal role in organizing the first U.S. team for the inaugural Coupe du Monde de la Pâtisserie in 1989.
 His vision and unwavering dedication were instrumental in making the dream of representing the United States at this prestigious competition a reality.
 Through his efforts, Mesnier not only showcased the talents of American pastry chefs but also laid the foundation for the future success of Pastry Team USA, leaving an enduring legacy in the realm of competitive pastry arts.

 Over the years, Pastry Team USA, which has participated in nearly every international competition, has achieved commendable success, including a notable first-place victory in 2001.
 The team’s dedication to excellence and innovation has made it a formidable contender on the international stage, inspiring many aspiring pastry chefs across the nation.